5 Breakthrough Psalms for Anxiety to bring Peace

 How do we overcome anxiety in practical ways?

-• God’s Word is here for a reason.
+- The Word of God is here for a reason.
 It is meant to teach and train us in our walk with God.
 Memorize its truths, because when the worry sets in, God’s truth is our light to combat our untruth.

 There is no simple answer to anxiety.
 Anxiety can rear its ugly head and clench our hearts with unrelenting fear.
 However, prayer can help.
 When we go to our heavenly father with our anxiety and fears.
 We ask for his help and his power, God can do amazing things.
 God’s ear is open to your prayer (1 Peter 3:12), he will hear you.
 He can do great things.